kshivvy/Stock-Prediction-and-Visualization/README.md

 User input through command line args must be formatted as: Name Starting Date (mm-dd-yyyy) | Number Of Training Points (Suggested 10 - 1000) | Number of Prediction Points | Stock Attribute To Predict (CLOSE, OPEN, VOLUME, HIGH, LOW).

+For best accuracy, keep the magnitude of the training and prediction points relatively the same.

 Contact kshivam2@illinios.edu with installation issues.

 ## Built With